Soltee/Soltee/README.md

-### Hello World 👋
+### H! 👋

 Here are some ideas to get you started:

 <!-- - 🌱 I’m currently learning ...
 DSA  -->
-- I’m currently learning ...
-DSA
-- Would love to contribute on open source projects.
+- Currently learning how to build a chatbot using open AI.
+- Experience in Laravel and React.
+Also worked with Vuejs
+-
 <!-- - 👯 I’m looking to collaborate on ...  -->
 <!-- - 💬 Ask me about ...
 Projects -->
 - 📫 How to reach me: ...
-Mail: meprabingrg@gmail.com
+Mail: megrgprabin@gmail.com

 ### Happy Coding 👋